 CMA is proud to be the UK’s oldest vehicle claims specialist.
 How proud?
-Having been with CMA since formed in 1994, our MD had the following to say …
+Our Mission Statement is here and having been with CMA since formed in 1994, our MD had the following to say …

 Thank you.
 The emails, phone calls and messages via LinkedIn following CMA’s (and thereby my) 25th anniversary are very much appreciated.